claws-lab/projection-in-MLLMs/README.md

     ```
     bash experiments/llava-ft/scripts/v1_5/pretrain.sh
     ```
-    -  You should modify the relevant paths in the `pretrain.sh` script to point to the correct base models (`llava-v1.5-7b`), correct data_path (i.e., the JSON file obtained above), the image directory, and the output directory (which will store the ).
+    -  Modify the relevant paths in the `pretrain.sh` script to point to the correct base models (`llava-v1.5-7b`), correct data_path (i.e., the JSON file obtained above), the image directory, and the output directory (which will store the updated projector).
 The set hyper-parameter values will work seamlessly with 2 A100 (80 GB) GPUs.
     - Once the `mm_projector.bin` is updated, it will be stored in the specified output directory.
-    - Following this, you can merge the updated mm_projector.bin with your based models (i.e., `llava-v1.5-7b`) using the bash script inside `./experiments/llava-ft/merge_proj/`.
+    - Following this, the updated mm_projector.bin can be merged with your based model (i.e., `llava-v1.5-7b`) using the bash script inside `./experiments/llava-ft/merge_proj/`.
     ```
     bash ./merge_proj/update_model.sh <source_model_path> <updated_projector_path> <save_merged_model_path>
     ```